jincheng9/R-in-Action/README.md

 R in Action
 ===========

-Notes and Codes from Reading the book "R in Action"
+notes and codes when reading the book "R in Action"